 Investment Philosophy: Fact vs. Fiction

 The foundation of our investment philosophy is simple and irrefutable: intelligent, taxwise diversification reduces your risk and containing cost lets more of your money grow for you.
 Many variables can impact portfolio asset value: (war, inflation, interest rates, taxes, political and fiscal policies, etc.).
-Variables that drive returns in one period may not drive returns in another; the complexity of predicting their impact on asset prices has proven an unrewarding and risky exercise.
+Variables that drive returns in one period may not in another; the complexity of predicting asset prices has proven an unrewarding and risky exercise.
 The chart below illustrates that actively managed funds who try to outwit the market have been abject failures.

 The fact that is constant in unbiased studies of asset returns is that low fees enable higher returns and allows your value to more readily compound.
 It’s common sense: if more money stays in your account, more of your money is working for you and your goals.
 These studies have been performed over different time periods, different geographies, and different asset classes with remarkably consistent results (see Investment Philosophy: The Why of Our Index Approach).